openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 Enable the Peer Instruction Tool
 ==================================

-Before you can add a component to your course structure for a Peer Instruction assignment, you must enable the Peer Instruction tool for your course.
+Before you can add a component to your course structure for a peer instruction assignment, you must enable the peer instruction tool for your course.

-To enable the Peer Instruction tool in Studio, you add the ``"ubcpi"`` key to the **Advanced Module List** on the **Advanced Settings** page.
+To enable the peer instruction tool in Studio, you add the ``"ubcpi"`` key to the **Advanced Module List** on the **Advanced Settings** page.
 (Be sure to include the quotation marks around the key value.)
 For more information, see :ref:`Enable Additional Exercises and Tools`.